LLaVA-VL/LLaVA-NeXT/scripts/train/README.md

   }
   ```

-- single-image stage data mixture [TBD]
+- single-image stage data mixture

+We have placed our single-image stage data in [single-image-yaml](https://github.com/LLaVA-VL/LLaVA-NeXT/blob/main/scripts/train/single_image.yaml) for users to review.
+You can download each subset from [onevision-data](https://huggingface.co/datasets/lmms-lab/LLaVA-OneVision-Data).

+Inside the data yaml, the first indicates the previous llava-1.6/next 790K data, you can download them in [llava-next-data](https://huggingface.co/datasets/lmms-lab/LLaVA-NeXT-Data).

+Inside the yaml, the naming would be different with our paper figure due to writing consideration.
+For users who need to explore our dataset, you can check the [upload script](https://github.com/LLaVA-VL/LLaVA-NeXT/blob/0070d0ae4931c9b19d9cc57c38e16a87c270a61c/playground/upload_data.py#L175) to find the mapping from our local dataset to HF's version.

 - onevision stage data mixture

+Our onevision stage data is available in [onevision-yaml](https://github.com/LLaVA-VL/LLaVA-NeXT/blob/main/scripts/train/onevision.yaml).
+The single-image portion can be downloaded from the above Huggingface link for onevision data.
+Here's a breakdown of each part:

-  - Around 800K higher-quality data re-sampled from previous stage (yes, it's data replay!).
+  - Around 800K higher-quality data re-sampled from the previous stage (yes, it's data replay!).
   - [M4-Instruct Data](https://huggingface.co/datasets/lmms-lab/M4-Instruct-Data)
+  - Video Data: We have released the video part along with [llava-video-data](https://huggingface.co/datasets/lmms-lab/LLaVA-Video-178K).
+Users can download the data, and we utilize the subset used in LLaVA-OneVision:
+    - We have included captions and open-ended questions in the 0_30_s_academic_v0_1 split, along with 240,000 open-ended QA items and 15,000 caption entries, as part of the video data in LLaVA-Hound for LLaVA-OneVision.
-  - Video Data
+    - 0_30_s_academic_v0_1 captions
-    - 65595 re-annotated data.
-The data sources are from a collection of academic datasets, including Youcook2 (32267), Charades (19851), NextQA (7653), activitynet (5153), ego4d (671).
-The instruction and response are generated via GPT4o provided by AzureAI.
-More exquisite details are to be completed by Yuanhan's subsequent work on video specific model to introduce the data annotation pipeline. (it's brilliant, stay tuned!)
-    - [ShareGPTVideo](https://huggingface.co/ShareGPTVideo).
-We use a total of 255000 data from it.
+    - 0_30_s_academic_v0_1 open-ended QA
+    - LLaVA-Hound: Same as above.